update

 You can’t expect the same thing from everyone — and you can’t give the same way to everyone either.

 Years later, when I began leading teams and building systems, that old high school lesson showed up again.
-I saw how I was trying to make one tool — or one person — do it all.
-The frustration felt oddly familiar.
+I saw how I was trying to make one person do it all.
+The frustration felt familiar and I began to learn how to organize people by their strengths and assign tasks right for them.

 When I started working more deeply with technology, I realized I was doing the same thing I’d learned to do with people — grouping tools based on their strengths.
 The creative one.
 The structured one.
 The connector.
 The doer.